 Fintech Scale

-The real step-change came at Wirecard AG.
-Enterprise merchant integrations in payments mean navigating a world where a misconfigured API mapping can block millions in transactions, where fraud detection SQL runs against hundreds of millions of rows, and where the compliance and technical requirements exist in constant tension with delivery speed.
-Srđan owned merchant integration projects end-to-end — from technical scoping through implementation and post-launch support — and built a fluency in payment rails that most engineers never need.
+From Galway to Germany.
+Wirecard AG needed someone for enterprise merchant integrations — navigating a world where a misconfigured API mapping could block millions in transactions, fraud detection SQL ran against hundreds of millions of rows, and compliance requirements existed in constant tension with delivery speed.
+I owned those projects end-to-end — scoping through implementation through post-launch support — and built a fluency in payment rails that I genuinely hope to never need again.

 Infrastructure at IONOS Cloud

-Since November 2022, Srđan has been a Senior Technical Operations Engineer at IONOS Cloud, responsible for three core cloud products: Cloud DNS, CDN, and Domains.
-These aren't small products.
+Since November 2022, I've been a Senior Technical Operations Engineer at IONOS Cloud, responsible for three core cloud products: Cloud DNS, CDN, and Domains.
+These aren't small products — a number that stops being abstract the first time you push a bad config change to a DNS resolver.

-The role at IONOS covers more ground than most "ops" titles suggest.
-On any given week, that might mean reviewing a Helm chart deployment for a DNS resolver update, running a ChaosMesh experiment to validate failover behaviour, driving a BSI C5 evidence audit, or leading a cross-functional incident debrief.
-It's a role that spans product delivery, project coordination, technical architecture, compliance, and people — without being neatly constrained by any single discipline.
+The role covers more ground than most "ops" titles suggest.
+On any given week that might mean reviewing a Helm chart for a DNS resolver update, running a ChaosMesh experiment to validate failover behaviour, driving a BSI C5 evidence audit, or facilitating an incident debrief where the postmortem needs to produce a structural fix rather than a blame allocation.
+It's a role that spans product delivery, project coordination, compliance, and people — without being neatly constrained by any single discipline, which is either its main feature or its main liability depending on your perspective.

 BSI C5 Compliance